Jeni Tennison: Education

 Tennison was born in Cambridge, England and educated at the University of Nottingham gaining a Bachelor of Science degree in Psychology in 1994 and a PhD in collaborative ontology development in 1999, supervised by Nigel Shadbolt.

 Career

 Tennison has been the technical architect and lead developer for legislation.gov.uk and previously worked on the linked data aspects of data.gov.uk.
 Previously, she was self-employed as a consultant.

 Tennison has authored or co-authored papers on XSLT, XML, structured data and knowledge bases.
-She has authored books including Beginning XSLT 2.0, XSLT and XPath on the Edge and Professional XML Schemas.
+She has authored books including Beginning XSLT, Beginning XSLT 2.0, XSLT and XPath on the Edge and Professional XML Schemas.
 Tennison was an invited expert on the XSL and XML processing working groups at the World Wide Web Consortium (W3C) and was appointed to the W3C's Technical Architecture Group (TAG) in 2011.
 She has previously worked for the Open Knowledge Foundation and Epistemics Ltd.

 Tennison is the co-creator of the open data board game Datopolis.

+Tennison founded Connected by Data (incorporated in February 2022) and leads a team with the mission of "we want communities to have a powerful say in decisions about data so that it is used to create a just, equitable and sustainable world".